ember-cli-deploy/ember-cli-deploy-revision-data/README.md

 ### Git Tag Commit generator

+Constructs a revision key based on the most recent git tag and the currently checked-out commit.

+#### Data fields returned

+##### revisionKey

-Creates a key based on the most recent git tag and the currently checked-out commit.
-The tag is the tag identifier, followed by a `+` symbol, followed by the first 8 characters of the commit hash.
+The unique identifier of this build based on the git tag, followed by a `+` symbol, followed by the first 8 characters of the current commit hash.

 For example, if your most recent git tag is `v2.0.3`, and the current commit is `0993043d49f9e0[...]`, this generator will return a revision of `v2.0.3+0993043d`.

+##### timestamp

+The timestamp of the current deploy

 ### Version Commit generator

-Similar to the Git Tag Commit generator, but uses the `package.json` version string instead of the git tag.
-The JSON file containing the version string can be configured with the `versionFile` option.
+Similar to the Git Tag Commit generator but uses the `package.json` version string to construct the revision key instead of the git tag.

+#### Data fields returned

+##### revisionKey

+The unique identifier of this build based on the version in the `package.json`, followed by a `+` symbol, followed by the first 8 characters of the current commit hash.

+For example, if your package.json version is `v2.0.3`, and the current commit is `0993043d49f9e0[...]`, this generator will return a revision of `v2.0.3+0993043d`.

+##### timestamp

+The timestamp of the current deploy

 #### Configuration Options

 ##### versionFile

 The file containing your project's version number.
 Must be a JSON file with a top-level `version` key.
-Only used by the `version-commit` key generator.

 *Default:* `package.json`